vsouza/awesome-ios/README.md

  * [JazzHands](https://github.com/IFTTT/JazzHands) - Jazz Hands is a simple keyframe-based animation framework for UIKit.
 Animations can be controlled via gestures, scroll views, KVO, or ReactiveCocoa.

 ### UI
- * [Swift-Prompts](https://github.com/GabrielAlva/Swift-Prompts) - A Swift library to design custom prompts with a great scope of options to choose from. 🔶
  * [Chameleon](https://github.com/ViccAlexander/Chameleon) - A lightweight, yet powerful, flat color framework for iOS.
  * [ActionSheetPicker-3.0](https://github.com/skywinder/ActionSheetPicker-3.0/) - Quickly reproduce the dropdown UIPickerView / ActionSheet functionality on iOS.
  * [FlatUIKit](https://github.com/Grouper/FlatUIKit) - A collection of awesome flat UI components for iOS.